RaidenSora/Lendsta/README.md

 - UI is tuned to avoid overflow: long names and labels use `TextOverflow.ellipsis` and wrapping where appropriate.
 - Attachments are stored as local file paths and shown inline in details.

-## Contributing

-1. Fork and branch from `main`.
-2. Run `flutter format . && flutter analyze` before opening a PR.
-3. Keep changes focused and documented in the PR description.

 ## Acknowledgements